Love and Dynamite

-Love and Dynamite (Swedish: Kärlek och dynamit) is a 1933 Swedish drama film directed by O.A.C.
+Love and Dynamite (Swedish: Kärlek och dynamit) is a 1933 Swedish drama film directed and co-written by O.A.C.
 Lund and starring Valdemar Dalquist, Birgit Sergelius and Isa Quensel.
 It is now considered to be a lost film.

 Synopsis

 An engineer takes the daughter of Gustafsson, the owner of the shipbuilding yard he works at, on an unauthorised cruise and is fired by her father.
 Later he is able to rescue one of his ships that has run aground by using dynamite to shift it and Gustafsson becomes reconciled to him marrying his daughter.